-The parable of the tenants is a metaphorical presentation of the salvation history.
+The parable of the tenants is a metaphorical presentation of salvation history.
 God took particular care of Israel, his vineyard.
-However, the leaders of Israel were unfaithful tenants who did not give God, the owner, the share of produce in time.
+However, the leaders of Israel were unfaithful tenants who did not give God, the owner, the share of the produce in time.
 When God sent prophets as his representatives to them, they maltreated the prophets.
-God was patient and sent more servants.
+God was patient and sent more prophets.
 However, the Israelites persecuted and killed them.
 Finally, God sent his only son, Jesus.
 The tenants killed him with the false hope that they could take over the vineyard.
 Instead, God destroyed the unfaithful tenants and entrusted the field to faithful stewards who would produce good fruits for God.
 Now we are the tenants of God and it is our responsibility to produce a good yield for His vineyard, the church.

 (Matthew 21:33) Listen to another parable: “There was a landowner who planted a vineyard.
 He put a fence around it, dug a hole for the winepress, built a watchtower, leased the vineyard to tenants and then went to a distant country.
 (34) When harvest time came, the landowner sent his servants to the tenants to collect his share of the harvest.
 (35) But the tenants seized his servants, beat one, killed another and stoned a third.
 (36) Again the owner sent an even larger group of servants, but they treated them in the same way.
 (37) Finally, he sent his son, thinking ‘They will respect my son.’
 (38) But when the tenants saw the son, they said to each other: ‘This is the heir.
 Let us kill him and his inheritance will be ours.’
 (39) So they seized him, threw him out of the vineyard and killed him.
 (40) Now, what will the vineyard owner do with the tenants when he comes?”
 (41) They said to him, “He will bring these wretched men to a wretched end, and lease the vineyard to others who will give him his share at the proper time.”
 (42) And Jesus replied, “Have you never read what the Scriptures say?
 The stone which the builders rejected has become the cornerstone.
 This was the Lord’s doing; and we marvel at it.
 (43) Therefore I say to you: the kingdom of heaven will be taken from you and given to a people who will bear its fruits.
 (44) (Whoever falls on this stone will be broken to pieces, and he on whom it falls will be crushed).”